ChemSimulations/MD-Simulations/docs/Pymol.md

 ### Objectives
 ```
     1. To Download Pymol in Windows Operating System
-    2. Visualize the protein structure using above Pymol
+    2. Visualize the protein structure using Pymol
     3. Changing representation of Protein and saving it as .png files
   ```